techander/docker-jottacloud/README.md

 ```
 docker run -it bluet/jottacloud bash
 ```
+For debugging a running container:
 ```
 docker exec -it jottacloud bash
 ```

 ## Volume mount-point
+Must-have: `/data/jottad` and `/backup/`.

 Path | Description
 ------------ | -------------
 /data/jottad | Config and data.
 In order to keep login status and track backup progress, please use a persistent volume.
-/data/jottad/.ignore | exclude pattern
+/data/jottad/.ignore | exclude pattern [#Exclude]
-/data/jotta-cli/jotta-cli.env | jotta-cli.env
-/backup/ | Data you want to backup. ex, `-v /home/:/backup/home/`, or -v `/backup/:/backup/`.
+/data/jottad/jottad.env | Environment variables for jottad (jotta-cli) container /backup/ | Data you want to backup. ex, `-v /home/:/backup/home/`, or -v `/backup/:/backup/`.

 ## ENV
+Must-have: `JOTTA_TOKEN` and `JOTTA_DEVICE`.

+Environment variables loading sequence and priority:
+1. Default values.
+(In Dockerfile)
+2. Set by `docker run` command.
+(Overrides all above)
+3. `/data/jottad/jottad.env` file.
+(Overrides all above)
+4. Docker secret key `jotta_token`.
+(Overrides all above)

 Name | Value
 ------------ | -------------
 JOTTA_TOKEN | Your `Personal login token`.
 Please obtain it from Jottacloud dashboard [Settings -> Security](https://www.jottacloud.com/web/secure).
-This will only show once and can only be used in a short time, so please use persistent volume on `/var/lib/jottad/` to save your login status.
+This will only show once and can only be used in a short time, so please use persistent volume on `/data/jottad/` to save your login status.
 JOTTA_DEVICE | Device name of the backup machine.
 Used for identifying which machine these backup data belongs to.
 JOTTA_SCANINTERVAL | Interval time of the scan-and-backup.
 Can be `1h`, `30m`, or `0` for realtime monitoing.
 LOCALTIME | Local timezone. ex, `Asia/Taipei`